Year 6 reading list for children aged 10-11

 The Wheel of Surya by Jamila Gavin

 Jaspal and Marvinder travel from civil war-torn India in 1947 to find their father who is studying far away in England.
-A stunning historical novel, the epic and atmospheric story will immerse pupils in the landscape, politics and culture of post-war colonial India.
+A stunning historical novel, the epic and atmospheric story will immerse children in the landscape, politics and culture of post-war colonial India.
 This is a memorable narrative to discuss in book clubs or read as a class novel in year six.

 Diverse